Political killings rock South Africa as it heads into elections

 Trouble began in January 2023 after the political coalition governing the council collapsed and a new coalition, including the elderly councilor Mchunu, took control.
 Immediately, tensions spiked.
 Council members from the Inkatha Freedom Party (IFP), which had lost power, came to a council meeting chanting Zulu war songs, witnesses said, and summoned their followers to help blockade the council offices.
 Police were called, and ultimately a court ordered the council to reconvene.

-The town council under the new coalition led by the National Freedom Party (NFP) began examining contracts that had been awarded by the previous council, dominated by the IFP.
+The town council under the new coalition began examining contracts that had been awarded by the previous council, dominated by the IFP.
 One in particular caught their attention: a contract for street cleaning worth an estimated $24,000 a month.
 It was canceled.

 Weeks later, Mchunu was shot dead.
 No one has been arrested in the case.